-With the advent of digitalization and Industry 4.0, we need to determine what kinds of information products are required to align with new technologies and processes.
+With the advent of digitalization, A.I. and Industry 4.0, we need to determine what kinds of information products are required to align with new technologies and processes.

 Our company has a proven track-record in advising a wide range of companies, including multinationals, SMEs and start-ups.
 We bring a unique understanding of the challenges facing businesses and institutions in relation to the creation, translation and publishing of information, and can add significant value to your activities.

-We help you to streamline your authoring, translation and publishing processes, and can also advise you on the most appropriate tools and technologies for your projects.
-This can include XML-based content creation and publishing where appropriate.
+We enable you to streamline your authoring, translation and publishing processes, and can also advise you on the most appropriate tools and technologies for your projects.
 The potential cost savings are considerable.

 Use your resources wisely